 Bakeman has also watched the rise of fake dommes depress prices in real-time, saying, “It’s definitely being felt by us all.”
 She believes catfish fetishists are mostly younger, inexperienced men who just “want a temporary drain.”

-Though it’s rarely considered a legacy industry, technology has disrupted sex work has just like any other profession.
+Though it’s rarely considered a legacy industry, technology has disrupted sex work just like any other profession.
 On social media, the enduring control that often characterized relationships between dominatrixes and their paypigs is being replaced by something closer to gig work.
 Now, with catfish fetishism, getting dominated by your dream girl can be as easy as ordering an Amazon gift card (a popular form of payment to dommes).

 While still relatively small compared to older fetish communities, catfishism seems poised to take off.
 One woman said she received at least $900 in her first week as catfish and two men told me they exclusively patronize catfish for financial domination now.
 Some even see impersonator accounts as a transitional phase before more advanced forms of catfishing become possible.